 Objectives and Key Results have since then been used by many leading companies to expand their businesses and achieve targets regularly John Doerr states that “95% of OKR users in the US knew how their work aligned with the company they worked in as opposed to 79% of people who were non-users” in his book Measure What Matters.

 It has not only magnanimously benefited these business giants but also helped employees turn their personal goals and dreams into reality.
 Different companies have different growth models

 and it is helpful to see how they are using OKR to maximize effectiveness in their way.
-It is not so much about totally emulating their ways than gaining helpful insight.
+It is not so much about totally emulating their ways as gaining helpful insight.

 Top companies who uses OKRs and their success stories

-The success stories of leading companies who uses OKRs and their best practices are shared.
+The success stories of leading companies who use OKRs and their best practices are shared.

 Google is a multinational company and one of the Big Five companies in the American IT industry.
 Initially, this was a very ambitious OKR but after many quarters of OKR and many years later, it is the most visited website in the world today with a whopping 70% of the browser market.

 It expanded from only a room full of 40 employees to 135,301 employees in 2020 across continents and had rapid growth with new products and services, acquisitions and partnerships ever since it was launched in 1998.